Oblivionsage/elfpeek/README.md

 The goal is to have a small, focused tool that answers a few common questions quickly:

-- *“What does the layout of this ELF actually look like?”*
+- *"What does the layout of this ELF actually look like?"*
-- *“Which segment/section does this virtual address belong to?”*
+- *"Which segment/section does this virtual address belong to?"*
-- *“Where is this address in the file (offset) so I can poke it with a hex editor?”*
+- *"Where is this address in the file (offset) so I can poke it with a hex editor?"*
-- *“Where is the entry point, and which section owns it?”*
+- *"Where is the entry point, and which section owns it?"*
+- *"Which function does this address belong to?"*

-The code is intentionally small and straightforward C, so it also works as a “readable ELF64 example” if you’re learning how ELF headers, sections and symbols are wired together
+The code is intentionally small and straightforward C, so it also works as a "readable ELF64 example" if you're learning how ELF headers, sections and symbols are wired together

 ## Features

 - ELF header parsing (type, machine, entry point)
 - Program headers (segments + permissions)
 - Section headers (with simple flag-based coloring)
-- Dynamic symbol table `(.dynsym)` dump (FUNC / OBJECT)
+- Symbol tables (`.dynsym` and `.symtab`) dump
 - Address resolver:
   - Given a VA, show:
     - which segment it's in
     - which section it's in
     - corresponding file offset
+    - nearest symbol (`symbol+offset` format)

 ## Screenshot

 <img width="1104" height="708" alt="elfpeek2" src="https://github.com/user-attachments/assets/dcef19ac-5101-4c40-afd0-2639483d2b7c" />

 ## Example